 Bieser coached starting pitcher Shae Simmons, who led the OVC in strikeouts in 2012 with 89 on his way to being named Second Team All-OVC.
 Simmons was drafted by the Atlanta Braves in the 26th round of the 2012 Major League Baseball Draft.

-Dillon Lawson is in his first season as an assistant coach for the Redhawks.
-Lawson will serve as the Southeast hitting coach as well as the team's defensive instructor.
+Dillon Lawson begins his second season as an assistant coach for the Redhawks.
+Lawson serves as the hitting coach for Southeast as well as the team's defensive instructor.

-Lawson comes to Southeast after serving as an assistant coach at Morehead State for three seasons.
-He served as the Eagles pitching coach, junior college recruiter and assisted in their strength and conditioning programs.
+Lawson came to Southeast after serving as an assistant coach at Morehead State for three seasons (2010-12).
+He served as the Eagles' pitching coach for two seasons before serving as the hitting coach in 2012, junior college recruiter and assisted in their strength and conditioning programs.

 Pitching Coach/Recruiting Coordinator

-Rhodes, a former pitcher and volunteer assistant coach for the Redhawks returns to Southeast after serving as assistant coach for three seasons at Wabash Valley College in Illinois.
-He served as the pitching coach for the Warriors as they compiled 95 wins over the last two seasons.
+Rhodes, a former pitcher and volunteer assistant coach for the Redhawks returned to Southeast after serving as assistant coach for three seasons at Wabash Valley College in Illinois.
+He served as the pitching coach for the Warriors as they compiled 95 wins over a span of two seasons.

 Volunteer Assistant Coach

 Matt Borgschulte joins the Southeast Missouri baseball staff this season as the Volunteer Assistant.
 Borgschulte will coach the outfielders as well as assist with hitting and offense.